Microbursts – What They Are, How They Occur, And Why They Are So Dangerous

 1) Precipitation Loading

 Water carries a lot of weight, and when updrafts are no longer able to keep it in the air, it starts to drop to the ground.
-Sometimes it is the sheer weight of the moisture, combined with a dissipating storm system and weakening updrafts that trigger the event.
+Sometimes it is the sheer weight of the moisture, combined with a dissipating storm system and weakening updrafts, that triggers the event.

 2) Evaporation Cooling